tfenng/pycmd/README.md

 ### About performance

-Scan about 50k text files ( 17,872k lines/ 625Mb size), it costs 5 seconds.
+It costs 5 seconds to scan about 50k text files / 18M lines/ 625Mb total-file-size.

 (On my desktop PC: i5-7600K,  nvme SSD)